What is learning experience design (LXD)?

 We’ve continued to add to this approach in the work we do, through publications such as our chapter on LXD in Routledge’s Digital Language Learning and Teaching, and through events such as the LXD Meetups (which we run in collaboration with Zahra Davidson) and at events that we run and attend.

-At our Innovate EdTech event in 2017, we took the opportunity to ask some of the delegates and speakers what Learner Experience Design means to them.
+At our Innovate EdTech event in 2017, we took the opportunity to ask some of the delegates and speakers what Learning Experience Design means to them.
 It was great to hear such a wide variety of responses, but also the growing recognition of LXD as a concept and something that really is needed.
 We think that a greater focus on LXD is vital in all areas of learning and in the design of learning products and services more widely, and we want to see it continue to develop with input from from anyone willing and able to contribute.